K-Sharma95/Amazon_Vine_Analysis/README.md

 ## Results
-The number of vine reviews, non vine reviews, five star, and non five star reviews will be considered when issues are resolved.
-The resulting analsis will be located here in the results section.
-My hypothesis is that the verified vine members are biased in their reviews and provide better ratings for movies that are published by certain publishers.
+As we can see by analyzing the last few cells of [amazon_vine_analysis.ipynb](https://github.com/K-Sharma95/Amazon_Vine_Analysis/blob/main/Vine_Review_Analysis.ipynb), about 70% of our total reviws were conducted by verified members, or members of the vine program.
+This suggests that the large majority of reviews are conducted with an incentive from the verified vine group; to be presented to the publisher.
+This data sauggests that the reviewers who had this incentive were more likely to give a five star review for that publisher.

 ## Summary

 The measure to determine if the Vine members are biased when reviewing movies is ones of the last considered.
 The two variables verified_five_star and non_verified_five_star measure the number of people whho gave five star reviews from each subtype.
 A significant difference indicates bias in the verified group.
+The variance caluclated was about 6%-7%.
+This means that members of the vine program were more likely to give a five star review than a non-member.
+In my opinion this suggests a slight bias among the verified vine program members, to give a good review to a publisher who you have been hired to review.
+This is an expectedbias in this case, and the low percentage difference suggests that most reviewers who were biased just exaggerated their scores, rather than scoring a low-ranking film with a five star review.